52 °F / 11 °C

-Nikopol is a Danube River cruise port and town in Pleven Province (north-central Bulgaria), with population around 4,000.
-The town was partially flooded by Danube during the floods of 2006, and is currently working on new infrastructure to manage river's fluctuations.
+Nikopol is a Danube River cruise port and town in Bulgaria's Pleven Province (country's north-central part), with population around 4,000.
+Since 2010, regular daily scheduled ferries connect Nikopol with Turnu Magurele (Romania), providing passengers and car transportation across Danube and urging local tourism developments, including new hotels and restaurants.
+The town was partially flooded by Danube during the floods of 2006, after which it developed a new infrastructure to manage river's fluctuations.